-The Plan provides 2 important options for increasing your service: Service Purchases, and Transfers.
+The Plan provides two important options for increasing your service: Service Purchases, and Transfers.
 Plan members can purchase any and all time they worked for a CAAT Pension Plan employer before joining the Plan, and any and all service earned in a Canadian registered pension plan with a non-CAAT employer.

 - work part time in the College system or on contract for an Ontario college or participating employer before joining the CAAT Plan?